opengenomebrowser/opengenomebrowser/installation.md

 # Set-up

-OpenGenomeBrowser is very easy to install as a docker container.
-Follow [this tutorial](https://github.com/opengenomebrowser/opengenomebrowser-docker-template/) to get it running with the demo database!
+OpenGenomeBrowser can be obtained as docker container and is very easy to install.
+Follow [this tutorial](https://github.com/opengenomebrowser/opengenomebrowser-docker-template/) to get it running with the demo database.

-In order to run OpenGenomeBrowser with your own data, you will have to prepare your files as described below.
+In order to run OpenGenomeBrowser with your own data you will have to prepare your files as described below.